drujensen/eater-one/readme.md

 Modifications to the Ben Eaters C6502 Breadboard to add a Keyboard and Monitor.
 Also the ability to upload programs via a serial io port.

-ROM includes Wozmon by Steve Wozniak, TinyBasic by Tom Pittman and MS Basic by Bill Gates.
+ROM includes Wozmon by Steve Wozniak, TinyBasic by Tom Pittman and MS Basic by Richard Weiland.

 RAM has been expanded to support 31K.